Celtic Park: Stadium design

-Stands of Celtic Park
+Stands

 Bronze statue of Jock Stein (1922–1985) outside stadium, by sculptor John McKenna.

 The North Stand is squeezed into a tight space between the pitch and the Eastern Necropolis cemetery.
 Part of the upper tier is cantilevered over the graveyard.
 To save at least £1 million of additional steelwork, fourteen internal pillars were installed to support the roof.
 Some local residents objected to the North Stand because of the shadow cast over the cemetery, which Celtic believed was necessary to complete the overall project.
 The proposals were passed because the local officials felt that Celtic had come up with the best solution possible to the problem.
 Celtic paid £10,000 to compensate residents who had been promised open space "from the centre of the earth to the sky".
 The structure also had to take account of the need to maintain access into the North Stand along Janefield Street, which has been closed to the public since the redevelopment.
 Between the two tiers there are 18 executive boxes and a restaurant.
 There are 1600 seats in the lower section of the North Stand which have a heated element, operated by a foot switch.

 The Main (South) Stand is now the oldest part of the stadium, having first been built in 1929, although a new roof was installed in 1971 and the facade was rebuilt in 1988.
 Translucent sheets were added to the Main Stand roof in 1998, to allow more sunlight to reach the pitch.
 Suspended from the roof girder of the Main Stand is a glass-fronted box, which used to house the press box, but was converted into two executive boxes in 1988.
 Alongside the main horizontal truss are two retractable columns.
 These can swing down to a fixing point on the rear wall of the former paddock, which provides additional stability in case of high winds or heavy snow.